Roshrini/mxnet/docs/tutorials/scala/char_lstm.md

 ## Prepare the Data

-Now we define a few utility functions to pre-process the dataset.
-To prepare the data we need to create Utility functions called readContent, buildVocab and text2Id.
-These functions should take care of reading data from file, mapping each char into unique int id means building a vocabulary and encoding sentences with int ids.
+We define 3 utility functions namely - `readContent`, `buildVocab` and `text2Id`, to preprocess the dataset.

+* `readContent` - Read data from data file.
+* `buildVocab` - Map each char to a unique Integer ID i.e., build a vocabulary.
+* `text2Id` - Encode each sentence with an Integer ID.

+Then, use these utility functions to generate vocabulary from input text file(obama.txt).

 To prepare the data:

-1) Read the dataset with following function in scala:
+1) Read the dataset with the following function:

     ```scala
         scala> import scala.io.Source

         import scala.io.Source

+        scala> // Read file
         scala> def readContent(path: String): String = Source.fromFile(path).mkString

         readContent: (path: String)String

     ```

-2) Build a vocabulary with following function:
+2) Build a vocabulary with the following function:

     ```scala
         scala> // Build  a vocabulary of what char we have in the content